 Bruxism or teeth grinding is a common and painful condition that affects about 15 percent of American adults.
-Fortunately, at Kevin Kay DDS Family & Cosmetic Dentistry, we offer several treatment options for bruxism, including night mouthguards.
+Fortunately, at Kevin Kay DDS Comprehensive Family Dentistry, we offer several treatment options for bruxism, including night mouthguards.

 Causes and Symptoms of Bruxism

 The effects of bruxism can be manifested in many ways.
 Some of the most common symptoms include: